 Playground Safety: Enjoying Outdoor Activity While Avoiding Injury

 Warm weather has families flocking to playgrounds to help kids burn energy, and local pediatricians are rejoicing at the sight of increased physical activity and outdoor playtime to benefit mental health.
-But, as excited as we all are for more outdoor activity, experts say it’s important for parents to be vigilant and help mitigate injuries for kids moving fast at crowded playgrounds this spring and summer.
+But, as excited as we all are for more outdoor activity, experts say it’s important for parents to be vigilant and help mitigate injuries for kids moving fast at crowded playgrounds this summer.

 According to Dr. Kristina Walick, pediatric orthopedic surgery specialist at Advocate Children’s Hospital, there has been a noticeable uptick in playground injuries this year due to falls on climbing equipment specifically causing fractures of wrists, elbows and ankles.